syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 **WebKit Converter may create PDF with blank pages under the following cases**

-1. When the webpage (html) is not available/accessible.
+1. When the web page (html) is not available/accessible.
 2. When VC++ 2010 redistributable and OpenSSL package is not installed in the machine.
 3. When any Qt binaries are not available in the WebKitPath mentioned location.

 **Solution 1:**

-Please check your internet connection and if the html page is available in the mentioned location.
+Please check your Internet connection and if the html page is available in the mentioned location.

 **Solution 2:**